Camium02/ICE-3111-Computer_Vision/Labs/Lab-02/README.md

     - measure the width and height in um of the rectangular structure.
     - (FYI: Iwan and I conducted a user-study where we asked experts to perform similar measurements.
 We compared manual measurements with those provided by our computer vision algorithm)
 7. What is the percentage of the pixels of the image that corresponds to
-    - tungsten
+    - tungsten (bright circles)
-    - silicon carbide, and
+    - silicon carbide (dark circles), and
-    - titanium/aluminium/vanadium alloy.
+    - titanium/aluminium/vanadium alloy (rectangular structure).
     - Tip: Use the Threshold dialog box, fiddle with the sliders, note the percentage and compute the area in um<sup>2</sup> as we did before.

 ## Don't forget